haostudio/golinks/wiki/docs/usage.md

 !!!
 Tip "[http://go/org](http://go/org)"

-GOLINKS supports multiple organizations with HTTP basic authentication.
+`golinks` supports multiple organizations with HTTP basic authentication.
 So first, we have to register an organization.

 ![create_org](img/create_org.png)